 Why are human men on average larger/more ‘masculine’ than women?

 Amongst humans, men are, on average, taller, heavier, more muscular, and have more pronounced facial bone growth compared to women.
 Although these differences are small compared to some species such as Gorillas, previous researchers have nevertheless argued that they indicate ancestral polygyny in humans, including male-male competition.
 Other authors have argued that ‘masculine’ traits may signal heritable quality to women selecting a partner.
-We have found that in fact there is no clear link between facial masculinity and heritable health (e.g. Boothroyd et al., 2017) and are currently investigating whether existing data supports the suggestion that more ‘masculine’ men may acquire more sexual partners.
+We have found that in fact there is no clear link between facial masculinity and heritable health (e.g. Boothroyd et al., 2017) and that most ‘masculine’ body traits in men do not predict how many children they have (except muscularity; Lidborg et al., 2022).